Are you looking for the most sustainable milk alternative? You’ve come to the right place!

 Soy milk also packs the most protein of all of the plant-based milks, with 7 grams of protein per cup vs. dairy milk’s 8 grams of protein per cup (Mayo Clinic).

 Soy milk has a bad rap due to it’s estrogenic properties, but studies suggest that “soy has either a beneficial or neutral effect on various health conditions [and is a] nutrient-dense source of protein that can safely be consumed several times a week, and is likely to provide health benefits” (Harvard School of Public Health).

 To avoid buying soy milk made from rain forest-clearing soy farms in the Amazon (used for livestock feed), choose organic soy milks made from soybeans grown in the U.S. or Canada.

 4. Hemp Milk

-And according to Nutrition.org, hemp is one of few plant-based complete proteins since it contains all the essential amino acids and is rich in omega-3 fatty acids.
+And according to Nutrition.org, hemp is one of few plant-based complete proteins since it contains all of the essential amino acids and is also rich in omega-3 fatty acids.

 What About Almond Milk?

 Unfortunately, almond milk has the highest carbon footprint of any of the non-dairy milks.

 It takes approximately 371 liters of water to produce one liter of almond milk.
 Even so, almond milk still requires about half the amount of water vs. cow’s milk and does not have the methane-production problem that cows do.

 If you’re sticking with almond milk, be sure to buy organic.
 The common use of fungicides and pesticides for almond production is proving deadly for many of the 1.5 million bee colonies brought in to pollinate almond trees (Science Daily).